Reducing costs of Azure Databricks (FinOps in practice)

 Here is a short list of aspects that IAG covers, which you may want to address when thinking about it.
 I kept it short and focused only on the crucial aspects, so as not to start the discussion about what is and what’s not part of it.

-This is something that is most obvious for most people.
+This is something that is most obvious to most people.
 It covers all the processes like onboarding, changes, and off-boarding of people and other entities (think service accounts or assets) within your organization.

 How to onboard or register an employee?
 Following this, how to push their information to critical systems, to enable a work environment?